Key Takeaways of Wiping SSD in Windows 11:

 - Set the number of times to wipe data.
 (You can set to 10 at most.)
 Then Click "OK".

-Here are the steps to reset your PC:
+Here are the steps to reset your PC originally provided by Microsoft:

 Step 1: Go to the start menu and click on settings.
-After the "settings" tab opens, find the "Update and Security" option or simply type "reset" in the search bar and you will be shown the "reset your PC" option.
+After the "settings" tab opens, find the "Update and Security" option or type "reset" in the search bar, and you will be shown the "reset your PC" option.

 We recommend selecting the option "Reset your PC" option as it is best for starting fresh.